-(i) By painting : The corrosion of a metal can be prevented simply by painting the metal surface by grease or varnish that forms a protective layer on the surface of the metal which protect the metal from moisture and air.
+(i) By painting: The corrosion of metal can be prevented simply by painting the metal surface with grease or varnish that forms a protective layer on the surface of the metal which protects the metal from moisture and air.

-For example : When zinc is left exposed to the atmosphere, it combines with the oxygen of air to form a layer of zinc oxide over its surface.
+Example: When zinc is left exposed to the atmosphere, it combines with the oxygen of the air to form a layer of zinc oxide over its surface.
 The oxides layer does not allow air to go into the interior of the metal.
 Thus, Zinc is protected from corrosion by its own protective layer.

 Similarly, aluminium combines with oxygen to form a dull layer of aluminium oxide on its surface which protect the aluminium from further corrosion and aluminium loses its shine very soon.

 (iii) Cathodic protection: The more reactive metal are more corrosion-prone which connect to a bar of another metal (which is less reactive) that is even more prone to corrosion.
 In this process electron flow from the more reactive metal to the less reactive metal.
 The metal to be protected becomes the cathode and the more reactive metal becomes the anode.
 In this way, the two metals form an electrochemical cell and oxidation of the metal is prevented.